 That’s right.
 Improper inhaler technique can lead to a yeast infection in your mouth, which sounds about as appealing as “oral thrush,” also called “oral candidiasis.”
 Symptoms of a yeast infection in your mouth include things like an unpleasant taste or even the loss of taste altogether, a burning sensation, redness inside, and even white patches.

 If you think you might have any of these symptoms, seek out your dentist as soon as possible to prevent the infection from spreading elsewhere.
 If caught early, treatment of the condition is usually quick and easy.
-Be aware that while oral thrush is not considered contagious, it can be passed back and forth between a mom and baby during breast-feeding.
+And don’t worry, it’s not contagious.

 How Does Using an Inhaler Lead to Oral Thrush?

 Your inhaler is used to deliver a corticosteroid into your lungs via air flow through your mouth.
 While we’d like to imagine all the medicine goes straight to where it’s needed most, it is possible that some gets left behind.
 A portion of the corticosteroid can remain in your mouth on places like your tongue, cheeks, or even between your teeth.